 (A) Significant Estimates

-(i) Carrying value of exploration and evaluation assets
+(i) Carrying value of exploration intangible assets under development

 Details of carrying values are disclosed in note 5.